HaoZhang615/AzureOpenAiPlayGround/README.md

-# Azure OpenAi PlayGround by Streamlit
+# Azure OpenAI PlayGround by Streamlit

 A fully python based Streamlit application to simulate the chat playground experience of Azure OpenAI Studio with streaming mode.